- STUDENT LIFE HOME

 To cancel an appointment, call 276-376-1005 or visit the Center for Student Development.

-Cancellations should be made at least 24 hours prior to the appointment, if possible, so Career Services can offer your appointment block to another individual.
+Cancellations should be made at least 24 hours prior to the appointment, if possible, so we can offer your appointment block to another individual.

 Our policy for On-Campus Interviews (OCR) with employers is very similar to that of college career services offices through Virginia and the country.
 Students who do not show up for on-campus interviews with employers are documented as having missed the interview and are made ineligible for on-campus interviews for the remainder of the semester.
 OCR privileges are reinstated the next semester.
 Students are also expected to write a letter of explanation and apology to the interviewing firm.